seveas/python-hpilo/docs/troubleshooting.rst

   hpilo.IloError: Error communicating with iLO: Syntax error: Line #0: syntax error near "" in the line: ""

-This generaly means that you are trying to call a method that is not supported for your device or the firmware version you use.
+This generally means that you are trying to call a method that is not supported for your device or the firmware version you use.
 Get this information with::

   hpilo_cli example-server.int.kaarsemaker.net get_fw_version